 Find out what the person or business can afford to pay

 It’s worth working out what the person or business can afford to pay.

 You can ask the court to order a debtor to attend court to provide evidence of their income or spending, like bills and statements.

 If the money is owed by a business, you can ask for an officer from the company to attend court, to give details of its accounts.

 You can then decide on what you need to do to get your money.

 You can ask the court to use bailiffs to collect the money.

-To do this you do either of the following:
+To do this you can either:

 The bailiff will ask for payment within 7 days.